GENI-NSF/geni-tools/README-omni.txt

 tips, see the Omni Wiki: https://github.com/GENI-NSF/geni-tools/wiki/Omni

 == Release Notes ==
+New in v2.11
+ * Due to the chnages in the underlying OpenSSL versions some minor changes to SSL protocol versions were implemented.
+   These changes were needed to make omni run on newer Operating Systems using the updated OpenSSL version

 New in v2.10:
  * Continue anyway if no aggregate nickname cache can be loaded. (#822)